 As I’ve faced discouragement in ministry, these simple choices have helped me encourage myself in the Lord.

 - Acknowledge your pain and emotion to the Lord but don’t wallow in it.
+Neuroscientists have discovered that when we name our emotions, it turns down the volume in our brain’s emotional centers.

 - Journal your thoughts.
 Writing them down helps me stop the tendency to incessantly mull over the hurtful situation.
+Writing therapy been scientifically proven to help us process pain.

 - Do something pro-active.
 Take action to move forward.
 In David’s case he took specific action to resolve the problem.
 He rallied his troops to chase down the Amalekites.